- 1. Immunity Boosting Fat

 Our bodies can create glycine on their own, which is why it’s not an “essential” amino acid that we must get from eating.
 However, we don’t always produce in the right balance, especially if we don’t eat in the right balance.

-When we eat only animal meat, the amino acids delivered mimic those that our bodies create under stress, “when cortisol excess causes our muscles to be broken down to provide energy and material for repair.
+When we eat only animal meat, the amino acids delivered mimic those that our bodies create under stress.
+When our bodies are under stress cortisol excess can trigger the breakdown of our muscles to provide energy and material for repair.

 This fun fact is a new one for me, but I can’t wait to try it the next time someone I know has insomnia.
 Warm milk, chamomile tea – move over, broth is coming through!

 Bone broth is an incredibly frugal food, and every time I make a pot, I know I’m saving in the double digits compared to purchasing commercial stock or broth, plus the nutrition of the homemade is leaps and bounds ahead of anything in the store.